 This bhakta is the socialist type.
 He/She has no desire to serve God or humanity per se.
 They have mistaken religion for spirituality.
-Lured by lust and lucre, this bhakta is more worried about building temples, acquiring bigger premises for the religious institution, installation of more deities, and holding processions in great fanfare.
-He will be on some temple committee busying himself with the mundane matters.
-People of similar mindset regard this individual as a great bhakta, while he believes himself to be the greatest.
+Lured by lust and lucre, this bhakta is more worried about building temples, acquiring bigger premises for their religious institution, installing more deities, and holding processions in great fanfare.
+He will be on some temple committee busying himself with mundane matters.
+People of a similar mindset regard this individual as a great bhakta, while he believes himself to be the greatest.

-Occasionally, they will entertain themselves and others by signing a bhajan or two.
+Occasionally, they will entertain themselves and others by singing a bhajan or two.
 A bhakta of this nature is anything but that.
-They derive great pleasure in getting their feet touched and will lavishly blurt out hollow blessings no less than a Siddha.
+They derive great pleasure in having their feet touched and will lavishly blurt out hollow blessings no less than a Siddha.
 Very prompt in offering advice, especially spiritual, they work very hard to push their opinion down your throat.

 God has never manifested his form in the middle of any procession.
 He has never emerged out of some idol made from stone.
 He is in the stone too but the stone is not him.
 Bhaktas of this category are living in one great illusion.
 Only some divine intervention, also known as grace, can help them for they listen to no entreaty from anyone.

 The preachers either heard it from someone or read in some text belonging to an entirely different era, if not age.
-Of course, they failed to ascertain the esoteric meaning, instead of accepting it as told.
+Of course, they failed to ascertain the esoteric meaning, instead, accepting it as told.

 This bhakta is devout in carrying out his daily practices.
 He believes that the idol is God!
 He fails to see his god in a child, in a needy person, in a dog or in a cockroach.
 He does not feel the pain of others; compassion and mercy are not to be found anywhere.
 He has come to believe, for reasons unknown to humanity, that his god is greatly pleased by his hollow acts of external worship.
 He is more worried about cleaning the altar outside than building an exquisite one inside.